hanami/hanami/README.md

       #
       handle_exceptions true

-      # URI scheme used by the routing system to generate absoule URLs (optional)
+      # URI scheme used by the routing system to generate absolute URLs (optional)
       # Argument: A string, default to "http"
       #
       scheme 'https'

-      # URI host used by the routing system to generate absoule URLs (optional)
+      # URI host used by the routing system to generate absolute URLs (optional)
       # Argument: A string, default to "localhost"
       #
       host 'bookshelf.org'

-      # URI port used by the routing system to generate absoule URLs (optional)
+      # URI port used by the routing system to generate absolute URLs (optional)
       # Argument: An object coercible to integer, default to 80 if the scheme is http and 443 if it's https
       # This SHOULD be configured only in case the application listens to that non standard ports
       #